3. Get your edge certificate

 📘

-This needs to be the same domain you used to set up your Linode.
+This needs to be the same domain used when setting up your Linode.

 Akamai technical contact

-You need a technical contact, outside of your organization.
+You need a technical contact outside of your organization.
 This should be the person from your Akamai account team that you work with the most.
-Both your administrator contact and this technical contact will receive communications while the certificate is being validated.
+Both your administrator contact and this technical contact receive communications while the certificate is being validated.
 Talk to your Akamai account team to get:

 • A first and last name